 If you are 60 or over you may qualify for homemaker services through Elder Services.
-Call the Executive Office of Elder Affairs (EOEA) at (800) 882-2003, TTY: (800) 872-0166 for information regarding services offered by local Elder Services offices.
+Call the Executive Office of Elder Affairs (EOEA) at 800-243-4636 or TTY: 1-800-439-2370 for information regarding services offered by local Elder Services offices.

 Personal Care Assistant/Attendant (PCA)

-Massachusetts Commission for the Blind (MCB) issues photo card to elgible persons with vision impairments, which allows free travel on fixed route buses, trains and subway.
-Call MCB at (617) 727-5550 for information.
+Massachusetts Commission for the Blind (MCB) - Issues photo card to eligible persons with vision impairments, which allows free travel on fixed route buses, trains and subway.
+Call MCB for information.

-The MBTA's paratransit service, The RIDE, provides advance notice, door-to-door transportation to those who, because of a mental, physical or sensory disability, are unable to use general public transportation.
+The RIDE - The MBTA's paratransit service, The RIDE, provides advance notice, door-to-door transportation to those who, because of a mental, physical or sensory disability, are unable to use general public transportation.
 The RIDE has wheelchair equipped vans and covers the same service area as the T and Commuter Rail.
-Call (617) 222-5123 or (800) 533-6282 for application and information.
-(Twenty one days allowed to process application upon receipt per ADA regulation).
+Call for application and information.
+Twenty one days allowed to process application upon receipt per ADA regulations.

 OTHER SOURCES OF ASSISTANCE

 Local churches, synagogues, or other religious organizations; Lions or Elks Clubs, or other civic organizations are often good sources for assistance, including financial or volunteer assistance.

 Additional possible financial resources can be found on the MNIP fact sheet, "Financial Resources (Possible)".